SHORT STORY 5

 "But whatever something means to me, might mean nothing to you."

-"We only find accommodation once we find a common ground."
+"That's why we only find accommodation once we form a common ground."

 "And isn't that how arguments are won?
 By understanding the point of view of the other guy."